About the Office of Viral Hepatitis Prevention (OVHP)

 Disease Investigation & Vaccination

 The DCDC Immunization Branch provides technical assistance and resources to support local health departments in conducting hepatitis A and B case investigations.
-Through its Adult Hepatitis Vaccine Project, the Immunization Branch provides hepatitis A and B vaccine to adults in clinical settings serving at-risk adults.
+The Immunization Branch, Adult Hepatitis Vaccine Project no longer provides hepatitis A and B vaccine to adults in clinical settings serving at-risk adults.
+However, information on vaccine patient assistance programs is available at Calhep.org.

 The DCDC Infectious Diseases Branch conducts investigation, surveillance, prevention, and control of communicable diseases, including foodborne, waterborne, and healthcare-associated viral hepatitis infections.